Progesterone is widely used by MtF & AMAB transgender women.

 Progesterone’s Beneficial Impact on Smoking Cessation and Nicotine Addiction in AMAB people

 In the UK, LGBT people are 45% more likely to experience nicotine addiction.
+Progesterone transgender can alleviate these issues.
 Compared to non-LGBT people, 23.1% of LGBT people were addicted to nicotine.
 This is compared to just 15.9% of non-LGBT people.
 In one survey, 32% of trans people reported experiencing nicotine addiction.

 With this in mind, multiple studies proved progesterone might alleviate the anxiety-like symptoms of nicotine withdrawal.